 Where to get flood insurance in Texas

-Many homeowners in Texas find flood insurance through the NFIP, which is managed by FEMA.
+Many homeowners in Texas find flood insurance through the NFIP.
 You can purchase flood insurance through a company that writes and services NFIP flood insurance policies.
-Here are some insurance companies that write NFIP flood insurance policies in Texas:
+Here are some insurance companies that write NFIP policies in Texas:

 • Assurant